khajabakshi/dashapp-docker-aws_deployment/README.md

 The Elastic Container Service (ECS) runs and manages Docker containers.
 It is highly scalable, allowing more containers to be deployed automatically to meet demand.

 Return to the home page of the AWS management console and search for “ECS”.

 Once in ECS, let’s click on the `Get Started` button.
 You will be taken to
-* Step 1: Container and Task.
+* Step 1: `Container and Task`.
 The container definition describes the requirements of your container as well as how the system should run your container.
 By clicking on the Configure button, we can configure the container to accommodate the dashboard app.